-- the Nude Food initiative every Thursday to reduce the amount of lunch packaging waste - the students' food scraps go to feeding our chickens every day - special bins to collect plastic, cans and juice containers for recycling.
+- the Nude Food initiative every Thursday to reduce the amount of lunch packaging waste.
+The prize each week is freshly laid eggs from our chickens. - the students' food scraps go to feeding our chickens every day. - special bins to collect plastic, cans and juice containers for recycling.